turingschool/curriculum/tutorials/better_views/pagination.markdown

 @articles = Article.scoped
 ```

+[TODO: The way this is written, the reader would expect the second method to be clearly presented following the introduction of the page method.
+I don't really get that.
+In fact, I can't even really tell what the second important method is.]

 Kaminari adds two important methods that we can mix into ActiveRelation queries.
-The first is `page` method to specify which page we want:
+The first is a `page` method to specify which page we want:

 ```
 @articles = Article.scoped.page(2)
 ```

-By default it'll limit each page to 25 elements.
+By default it will limit each page to 25 elements.
 But to customize that, we can add `per` which specifies how many objects should appear on each page:

 ```
 @articles = Article.scoped.page(2).per(5)